JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

     rand([1, 2, 3, 4], length(nodes(multilayerdigraph)), length(multilayerdigraph.layers))
 )

 ## Currently, Von Neumann entropy is available only for undirected multilayer graphs.
 # NB: this brief script is far from complete: many more features and functionalities are detailed in the documentation.

 ```

-For a more comprehensive exploration of the package features and functionalities we strongly recommend consulting the [tutorial](https://juliagraphs.org/MultilayerGraphs.jl/stable/#Tutorial) included in the package documentation.

 # Related Packages